Windows on the World

-The restaurants opened on April 12, 1976, and were destroyed in the September 11 attacks.
-All of the staff members who were present in the restaurant on the day of the attacks perished.
+The restaurants opened on April 19, 1976, and were destroyed in the September 11 attacks.
+All of the staff members who were present in the restaurant on the day of the attacks perished; the impact of American Airlines Flight 11 severed all means of escape from the 92nd floor up.

 Operations

 The main dining room faced north and east, allowing guests to look out onto the skyline of Manhattan.
 The dress code required jackets for men and was strictly enforced; a man who arrived with a reservation but without a jacket was seated at the bar.
 The restaurant offered jackets that were loaned to the patrons so they could eat in the main dining room.
 The dinnerware, rugs, lighting fixtures, menus and the communication equipment were designed by Milton Glaser.

 A more intimate dining room, Wild Blue, was located on the south side of the restaurant.
 The bar extended along the south side of 1 World Trade Center as well as the corner over part of the east side.
-Looking out from the bar through the full length windows, one could see views of the southern tip of Manhattan, where the Hudson and East Rivers meet.
+Looking out from the bar through the full length windows, one could see views of the southern tip of Manhattan, where the Hudson and East River meet.
 In addition, one could see the Liberty State Park with Ellis Island and Staten Island with the Verrazzano-Narrows Bridge.
 The kitchens, utility spaces, and conference center in the restaurant were located on the 106th floor.

 Windows on the World closed after the 1993 bombing, in which employee Wilfredo Mercado was killed while checking in deliveries in the building's underground garage.
 The explosion also damaged receiving areas, storage and parking spots used by the restaurant complex.
 On May 12, 1994, the Port Authority of New York and New Jersey announced that the Joseph Baum & Michael Whiteman Company had won the contract to run the restaurants after Windows's former operator, Inhilco, gave up its lease.
-It underwent a US$25 million renovation and reopened in June 26, 1996.
-Cellar in the Sky, which was a different space within the restaurant (it could only seat 60 people), reopened after Labor Day.
+It underwent a US$25 million renovation and reopened on June 26, 1996.
+Cellar in the Sky, a 60-seat space within the restaurant, reopened after Labor Day.
 In 1999, Cellar in the Sky was changed into an American steakhouse and renamed "Wild Blue".
 In 2000, its final full year of operation, it reported revenues of US$37 million, making it the highest-grossing restaurant in the United States.

-The executive chefs of Windows on the World included Philippe Feret of Brasserie Julien while the last chef was Michael Lomonaco.
+The executive chefs of Windows on the World included Philippe Feret of Brasserie Julien, while the last chef was Michael Lomonaco.